 Instagram assesses and filters content and comments posted on the platform.
 They do this to fortify users from malicious, dangerous, and cringy content or users.
-A violation of any Instagram term can lead to an action block, shadowban, or a permanent ban.
+A violation of any Instagram term can lead to an action block, shadowban, or permanent ban.
 The ban often comes as a block or limitation pop-up.

 What Triggers Instagram Bans?

 You may get an action block if you exceed permitted actions.
 Each activity (like, comment, follow, unfollow, post, story, tag, DMs, and hashtag) has a limit.